butaminas/Awesome-Headless-Raspberry-Pi/NAS Home File Server/README.md

 # NAS Home File Server (Samba)
- This is how I set up my Raspberry pi as a network drive connected with an external drive.
+ This is how I set up my Raspberry Pi as a network drive connected with an external drive.
  In this setup, you will create 3 folders in your drive, 2 of witch will be private and only accessible by assigned users